Maca is a Gift from a Lost Civilization

 Studies have found that dosages as small as 1 tsp can have an effect on people so you can certainly experiment with smaller then the minimum dose.
 Some people appear to be very sensitive with maca and can get the benefits on a lower dose.

 We, however, wish for it to be used as it is traditionally used, that of a supplemental food source.
 And because of its raw form, more is needed then would be the case with an extract.
 As always, experiment and find what works for you.

 As far as can be discerned so far, their is no know contraindications when consuming Maca.
 More scientific testing is of course needed to make sure this is so.

-The only drug interaction we found was in a study done, “…with sexual dysfunction resulting from use of SSRIs (selective serotonin re-uptake inhibitors: citalopram, duloxetine, excitalopram, fluoxamine, sertraline, peroxetine, or venlafaxine) to treat depression…The 16 in both dosing groups combined showed an increase in scores for libido (14).”
+The only drug interaction we found was in a study done, “…with ED resulting from use of SSRIs (selective serotonin re-uptake inhibitors: citalopram, duloxetine, excitalopram, fluoxamine, sertraline, peroxetine, or venlafaxine) to treat depression…The 16 in both dosing groups combined showed an increase in scores for libido (14).”